Fremantle Stuff > organisations > Working Man's Association; see also: Mechanics Institute, Fremantle Library

 Fremantle, Jan.
 14, 1864.

-Perth Gazette and Independent Journal of Politics and News, Friday 29 January 1864, p.
-3.
+Second Annual Report, Perth Gazette and Independent Journal of Politics and News, Friday 29 January 1864, page 3.